 Bob Alig

-Bob is a Strategic Enrollment Consultant at Liaison International, supporting their launch of BusinessCAS.
+Bob is the Vice President of Alumni Affairs for St. George’s University.
 Formerly, he was the executive vice president, School Products Group, of the Graduate Management Admission Council (GMAC) and vice president of the College Board’s middle states regional office, where he and his team promoted college and career readiness for all K-12 and higher education students.
-He also held numerous positions at his alma mater University of Pennsylvania, including Director of MBA Admissions and Financial Aid at the Wharton School and Assistant Vice President of Alumni Relations.
+He also held numerous positions at his alma mater, the University of Pennsylvania, including Director of MBA Admissions and Financial Aid at the Wharton School and Assistant Vice President of Alumni Relations.

 Avi Fernandes